zwang695/alexa-skills-list/skills/drinkboy/B01C9JQFFI/README.md

 To use the DrinkBoy skill, try saying...

-* *Alexa, ask Drink Boy what is the recipe for a sidecar*
+* *Alexa, ask Drink Boy what is the recipe for a Sidecar*

-* *Alexa, ask Drink Boy how do you make a trident*
+* *Alexa, ask Drink Boy how do you make a Trident*

 * *Alexa, ask Drink Boy do you know how to make a Martini*

-This skill will give you access to over 200 popular cocktail recipes which can also be found on DrinkBoy.com.
+This skill will give you access to over 200 popular craft cocktail recipes which can also be found on DrinkBoy.com.
 You'll find recipes for such great drinks as the Aviation, Bramble, Daiquiri, French 75,  Last Word, Martini, Sidecar, and French Pearl.
-The focus of this collection of recipes is on quality over quantity
+The focus of this collection of recipes is on quality over quantity.

+Refer to http://DrinkBoy.com/Alexa for more information about the DrinkBoy Skill, along with a list of the recipes available.

 NOTE: This skill provides details on how to make alcoholic drinks, and is not intended for use by anybody who is not old enough to drink.